google/turbinia/docs/user/using-docker.md

         'docker_image': 'log2timeline/plaso'
     }
     ```
+> **Note:** You can also provide the docker image name with a tag to pin the programs used in jobs to a certain version.
+In the example above `log2timeline/plaso` can also be specified as `log2timeline/plaso:latest`.
+This way the tools can be updated and after that the tag is changed in the configuration file which eliminates the need for redeploying or re-installing anything.

 5. Save the configuration file, then restart the turbinia Worker.
     * `sudo systemctl restart turbinia@psqworker.service`
 6. If the dependency check succeeds, once a Worker receives a Docker configured Task, the Task will execute its external command through the Docker Container instead and pass the associated data back to the Worker for further processing.